 “Cajun & Cockney hospitality.”

-Your hosts, Wendy Portier Herridge, of Houma, Louisiana (Cajun Country) and Kevin Herridge, of Romford, London Borough of Havering (Cockney Country), offer you a warm invitation, and guarantee great vacation accommodations in one of the most delightful New Orleans’ neighborhoods, the Historic District of Algiers Point (New Orleans’ best kept secret!).
+Your hosts, Wendy Portier Herridge, of Houma, Louisiana (Cajun Country) and Kevin Herridge, of Romford, London Borough of Havering (Cockney Country), and "Boudin the Wonder Dog", rescued from the Chalmette Animal Shelter (Da Parish Country), offer you a warm invitation, and great vacation accommodations in one of the most delightful New Orleans’ neighborhoods, the Historic District of Algiers Point (New Orleans’ best kept secret!).
 Established in 1719, a year after the French Quarter, makes Algiers the second oldest neighborhood in the City.
-The owners are music lovers, and Kevin is a local Jazz and history researcher and co-founder, and 8-year past-president, of the Algiers Historical Society.
+The owners are music lovers, and Kevin is a local Jazz and history researcher and co-founder, and 15-year president, of the Algiers Historical Society.

 In business since 1999, after purchasing and fully renovating their “shotgun double” home in 1998-99, your hosts suffered considerable wind damage in 2005, thanks to Hurricane Katrina.
-Fully renovated and redecorated again, they are pleased to say they are back in the B&B business!
+Fully renovated and redecorated, again, they are pleased to welcome guests from all over the world!

-Their home (they live on site) was built in 1896, after the original 1870 cottage was destroyed along with 200 other homes and businesses in the Great Fire of Algiers of 1895.
+Their home (they live on site because they are legal) was built in 1896, after the original 1870 cottage was destroyed along with 200 other homes and businesses in the Great Fire of Algiers of 1895.

 The House of the Rising Sun Bed & Breakfast has eleven-foot ceilings, heart of pine floors, and fireplaces (no longer in use) throughout.
-Newly insulated throughout, each guest room has a private bathroom.
+Newly insulated throughout (walls, attic & under floor), each guest room has a private bathroom.
 Both the front and back covered porches have swing seats, benches or chairs, where guests can sit and relax.
+The tin-roofed back porch has now been converted into "Jelly Roll's Jumpin' Juke Joint" - a great place to sit and listen to the Blues!!
 The back yard has two ponds full of fish.
-An ideal spot to chill out with a glass of wine or a nice cup of tea!
+An ideal spot to chill out with a glass of wine, a beer or a nice cup of tea!